Wolfram Hoepfner

 Wolfram Hoepfner (born 16 March 1937, in Breslau) is a German classicist, archaeologist, architectural historian, and Professor of Ancient Architectural History, at the Free University of Berlin.

 Life

-He studied at the Free University of Berlin, and at the Technical University of Berlin, in Classical Archaeology and architecture.
+He studied at the Free University of Berlin, and at Technische Universität Berlin, in Classical Archaeology and architecture.

 In 1965, he received his doctorate on the subject of Heraclea Pontica.

 He received his Dr.-Ing. 's degree, with the thesis, Eine baugeschichtliche Untersuchung.

 He then became assistant to Heinrich Ernst.